adish-1/operator-helper/README.md

 ## 🔐 Security Note

 Database credentials are not included in this repository.
-A localhost db with a table operator is available use that for local host testing. create a `db.php` file with your database details when you host online.
+A localhost database file is available — use it for local testing. create a `db.php` file with your database details when you host online.

 ---